Envision the Future!

 The Moose-Wilson corridor comprises about 10,300 acres in the southwest corner of the park.
 This exceptional area has a remarkable variety of natural communities, cultural and wilderness resources, and opportunities for visitor enjoyment.
 The Moose-Wilson Road extends 7.7 miles through the area and is the primary access to several park destinations, including Death Canyon and Granite Canyon trailheads, Laurance S. Rockefeller Preserve, White Grass Ranch and Murie Ranch historic districts, and Sawmill Ponds overlook.
 The corridor also provides unmatched wildlife viewing opportunities for a range of iconic large mammal species.
 Watch this Moose-Wilson Corridor Introduction to learn more.

 The planning effort includes three opportunities for the public to provide input.
 Newsletters and public comment reports from the first two public comment periods are included below.
-The third and final opportunity for public comment will take place in the fall of 2015 when the NPS will release a Draft Plan/Environmental Impact Statement which identifies a preferred alternative.
+The planning team is currently seeking feedback on the Draft Plan/EIS.
 These comments are reviewed by park managers and inform the decision-making process.